-The McLean U4 and U5 Parent & Player Soccer Program is a recreational, development-oriented, family activity program.
+The McLean U3-U5 Parent & Player Soccer Program is a recreational, development-oriented, family activity program.
 During every session the player and the parent are engaged in fun soccer-related games.
-These activities are led by trained McLean Youth Soccer Staff Coaches and take place in a circle.
+These activities are led by trained McLean Youth Soccer staff coaches and take place in a circle.

 The players will learn real soccer skills in a game format where the activity is designed to bring out each particular skill.
 The children learn from playing!
 The staff coaches model the skills, and the players can imitate the staff.
 The games replicate the demands of a real soccer game.

 Players meet once per week for 45 minutes to an hour with club staff and each player's parent.
 An adult must participate along with the player.
 There are six (6) sessions per season which are held on Saturday mornings (subject to weather conditions).

 - Dress appropriately for changing weather conditions.

 - Every registered player will receive a t-shirt.

 - Bring plenty of water and a size three soccer ball with your child's name on it.

 - We recommend the children wear cleats or turf shoes; wet grass is slippery and cleats will be required as they get older.

 - Shin guards are recommended.

 - Adults should come in comfortable footwear suitable for moving and dribbling a ball.